 493 King Georges Road, Beverly Hills

-Tianjing shares a lot of similarities with Beijing cuisine, particularly in its liberal use of salt and generally rich flavour profile.
+Tianjing cuisine shares a lot of similarities with the food from Beijing, particularly in its liberal use of salt and its rich flavour profile.
 Tianjing, though, is much more famous for its snack game.
-Street food is massive here, including goubuli bao zi (soft-dough buns stuffed with pork), ear-hole fried cake (fried rice cakes filled with bean paste) and ma hua (fried doughnut-like twists) and the most famous of all, jianbing (a fried crepe that’s stuffed and folded so it can be eaten like a kebab).
+Street food is massive here, including goubuli baozi (soft-dough buns stuffed with pork), ear-hole fried cake (fried rice cakes filled with bean paste), ma hua (fried doughnut-like twists) and the most famous of all, jianbing (a fried crepe that’s stuffed and folded so it can be eaten like a kebab).

 2–8 Henley Street, Homebush